 Glühwein

 For starters, glühwein is mandatory.
 Glühwein, or mulled wine, is a hot, spiced wine that combines red wine, run or brandy, oranges and orange juice, and a collection of spices.
+Glühwein is served hot in adorable Christmas mugs and will keep you warm and jolly all night.

 Brewing it will fill your house with the most amazing holiday smells and send you right back to Berlin, or Stuttgart, or Rothenburg, or [insert fave German Christmas city here].
+Check out my foods post for a great glühwein recipe and pick up your very own MWL glühwein mug here!

-Pro Tip: thrift stores are great places to find cheap, cute Christmas mugs.
+Pro Tip: Thrift stores are great places to find cheap, cute Christmas mugs.

 Christmas market foods